 The curriculum is carefully planned, regularly reviewed and developed to engage all children in exciting ways.
 It is built around our curriculum design principles: Challenge for All; Equity and Enrichment; Broad, Balanced and Memorable; Secure Learning Pathways; High Quality Outcomes and Responsive and Relevant, to help children acquire a balance between knowledge acquisition and learning relevant skills.

 Children begin school with a wealth of skills and knowledge which we build upon.
 Our topics are exciting, enjoyable and motivating and they inspire our children to want to find out more.
-We always begin a topic by providing the children with an experience and will finish it by sharing our learning in some way with others.
-Celebrating all that has been learnt.
+We always begin a topic by providing the children with an experience and finish it by sharing our learning in some way with others, celebrating all that has been learnt.

 As a school we value the importance of developing a love for reading and have a busy annual reading calendar.
 Phonics is taught through the Letters and Sounds scheme and we use a range of reading scheme books, from a range of publishers, which are very heavily focused on the application of learnt phonemes.

-In addition we teach Personal, Social and Health Education (PSHE) and follow the Hampshire ‘Living Difference’ Scheme for RE, which fosters a reflective approach to learning.
+We also teach Personal, Social and Health Education (PSHE) and follow the Hampshire ‘Living Difference’ Scheme for RE, which fosters a reflective approach to learning.
 The religions studied are Christianity and Hinduism.
-We also encourage the children to use IT in many aspects of their learning, all our technology within school is touchscreen, reflecting the world in which we live today.
+We also encourage the children to use IT in many aspects of their learning.
+All our technology within school is touchscreen, reflecting the world in which we live today.